TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> I wanted to eliminate potential chances of State Corruption that might happen during multiple Terraform applies. + DynamoDB will be used as a durable data-store for State Locking.
+> **I wanted to eliminate potential chances of State Corruption that might happen during multiple Terraform applies**. + DynamoDB will be used as a durable data-store for State Locking.

 </br>